 It’s not just about costs.
 Like many other parts of the subscription economy – think Netflix or everyday software on a laptop – market data subscriptions are licensed, with restrictions on who or how many people can use them.
 Assuring compliance with licence terms is a significant risk that needs to be managed.

-Market leader TRG Screen, named as one of the most influential Fintech companies, also with a 20-year history of managing complex high-value enterprise subscriptions, is upgrading its existing data spend and usage management products in a new platform called Optimize, which will be released in 2021.
+Market leader TRG Screen, named as one of the most influential Fintech companies, also with a 20-year history of managing complex high-value enterprise subscriptions, is upgrading its existing data spend and usage management products in a new platform called Optimize.

 Optimize will manage all aspects of subscriptions, including the unglamorous but crucial processes such as renewals and paying the bills.